Quantum Sensing with Topological-Paired Bound States: Quantum Sensing Protocol

-The sensing precision for estimating an unknown parameter $x$ is limited by the celebrated Cram\'er-Rao bound, i.e., the variance ${\rm Var}(x_{\rm est})\geq1/F_x$, where $x_{\rm est}$ is an estimator of $x$ and $F_x$ is Fisher information \cite{Rao1992, Cramer1999}.
-Here, we estimate the coupling strength $g$ or the dimerization parameter $\delta$ through the measurement of the relative phase accumulated between the two states $\ket{0}$ and $\ket{1}$, which is equivalent to measure the occupation probability $P_1(t)$.
-Therefore, the corresponding sensing bound is given by the classical Fisher information $F_x(t) = [\partial P_1(t)/\partial x]^2/(P_1(t)[1-P_1(t)])$ \cite{Pezze2018RMP}, where $x=g,\,\delta$.
-Substituting $P_1(t)$ by $\widetilde{P}_1(t)$ and keeping only the quadratic time dependent term, $F_x(t)$ can be approximated by \be \widetilde{F}_x(t) = 4\rbraket{\frac{\partial E_B}{\partial x}}^2A(t)\, t^2 \, . \ee Here, the factor $A(t)=4b^4\sin^2(E_b t)/[1-4b^4\cos^2(E_b t)]$, which is periodically time dependent as illustrated in the right inset of Fig.~\ref{fig:Fig_2} (b).
-Therefore, both $F_g(t)$ and $F_\delta(t)$ are also modulated by the periodical time factor, which gives rise to the occurrence of periodical dips as exhibited in Fig.~\ref{fig:Fig_2} (a) and (b), respectively.
-In contrast, the classical Fisher information corresponding to the Rabi oscillation model is $\overline{F}_x(t) = [\partial \overline{P}_1(t)/\partial x]^2/(\overline{P}_1(t)[1-\overline{P}_1(t)])=4\rbraket{\partial E_B/\partial x}^2t^2$, which is purely quadratic time dependent.
-But even with this difference, we will show in the following that our sensing protocol can achieve the Heisenberg limit with coherence time as quantum resource \cite{Braun2018RMP}.
-Note that the system size should be chosen as $N\sim Jt$ such that this limit can be achieved \cite{OurSM}.
+We first consider the spectrum decomposition of the Hamiltonian $\hat{H}=\sum_l E_l\ket{\Phi_l}\!\bra{\Phi_l}$, from which we have the survival amplitude $S(t)=\sum_l|C_l|^2\exp(-iE_lt)$, where $C_l=\braket{\Phi_l|\psi(0)}$.
+Except for the two BSs $\ket{\Phi_{B,\pm}}$, the rest of the eigenstates of $\hat{H}$ are extended bulk states, whose overlaps with the initial state can be safely nelected.
+Therefore, the survival amplitude $S(t)$ can be well approximated by \be \widetilde{S}(t) = \sum_{\alpha=\pm}|\!\braket{\Phi_{B,\alpha}|\psi(0)}\!|^2 e^{-iE_{B,\alpha}t} =2b^2\cos(E_Bt)\, . \ee The probability $P_1(t)=|S(t)|^2$ can thus be precisely approximated by $\widetilde{P}_1(t) = |\widetilde{S}(t)|^2 = 4b^4\cos^2(E_Bt)$ [see the right inset of Fig.~\ref{fig:Fig_2} (a)].
+Substituting $P_1(t)$ by $\widetilde{P}_1(t)$ and keeping only the quadratic time dependent term, $F_x(t)$ can be approximated by \be \widetilde{F}_x(t) = 4\rbraket{\frac{\partial E_B}{\partial x}}^2A(t)\, t^2 \, . \ee Here, the factor $A(t)=4b^4\sin^2(E_b t)/[1-4b^4\cos^2(E_b t)]$, which is periodically time-dependent as illustrated in the right inset of Fig.~\ref{fig:Fig_2} (b).
+Note that these approximations $F_x(t)\approx\widetilde{F}_x(t)$ are extremely accurate as shown in Fig.~\ref{fig:Fig_2}.
+Besides, both $F_g(t)$ and $F_\delta(t)$ are modulated by the periodical time factor $A(t)$, which gives rise to the occurrence of periodical dips as exhibited in Fig.~\ref{fig:Fig_2} (a) and (b).
+However, since this Fisher information has the time-dependent factor $t^2$, we will show in the following that our sensing protocol can achieve the Heisenberg limit with coherence time as quantum resource \cite{Braun2018RMP}.
+Note that although the above approximation is extremely accurate, the system size should be chosen as $N\sim Jt$ such that the Heisenberg limit can be achieved (See Appendix C for details).
+Finally, we see that the dynamics of our topological waveguide QED system can be intuitively understood as Rabi oscillations of the two topological-paired BSs, singling out topological robustness as the key property of our sensing protocol.